tatescode/tatescode.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

 # Projects
+This is a table of contents with links to each project
 | Projects        | Tools/Technology          | Purpose |
 |:-------------|:------------------|:------|
 | Threat Hunting           | RITA, Velociraptor, Elastic | References for threat hunting tools and techniques  |